-Sun-Dried Tomato and Rosemary Focaccia Bread is a baked Italian bread with an olive oil base loaded with sun-dried tomatoes and rosemary.
+Sundried Tomato and Rosemary Focaccia Bread is a baked Italian olive oil bread, loaded with vibrant sun-dried tomatoes and fragrant rosemary.

 I have been in the mood for a really good baked ricotta.
 So, when planning this meal I had to come up with the best bread to suit the ricotta cheese.
 Focaccia is it!
 Focaccia is a flat oven baked Italian style bread.
 An olive oil based bread (in most cases) it is tender, with a slightly flaky crust.
 It is perfect to be topped with Baked Ricotta.